NicoPiko05/project-smart-vision/README.md

 ________
 SOFTWARE

-main code for arduino: C++ (*)
+main code for raspberry: Python (*) connection through socket library (bluetooth) (*) phone app written in C# in .NET interface (!)
 ________
 HARDWARE

 SCREEN:
-TFT LCD with the backlight taken off (!)

-with a reflective layer for these reasons:
-* others can't see where the wearer is looking
-* more light being reflected into the LCD, beter brightness

-a mild lightsource pointed towards the reflective layer may be included in the frame (?)
+LCD display (*)

 COMPUTER:
-arduino nano in the frame
-the main app will be in the wearer's phone
+raspberry pi zero in the frame with a simple GUI interface processing raw info sent through bluetooth from the phone the main app will be in the wearer's phone.

 CONNECTION:
 bluetooth 5.0 (*)